it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 1.3.4

+### Perform Complete System Backups

+Ensure that all of the organization's key systems are backed up as a complete system, through processes such as imaging, to enable the quick recovery of an entire system.
+On premises products must provide this capability.

+> These types of backups should be done prior to each election for each type of election system used.
+This allows for quick recovery back to the known good version.
+Maintaining extra units created from these system backups is another good approach.

+Applies to: All

+Method: Copy

+> Reference: CIS Security Best Practices for Non-Voting Election Technology 1.4.2

 ### Ensure Anti-Malware Software and Signatures Are Updated

 For systems that support the use of anti-malware software, the product must allow an administrator to perform updates to its scanning engine and signature database.